-This all costs more money.
-Money you don’t currently have because of poor profitability.
-If you can’t deliver on these additional orders you’ll have a customer service problem which in turn could turn into a marketing nightmare as word spreads about your inability to deliver.
+This all costs more money, money you don’t currently have because of your poor profitability.
+If you can’t deliver on these orders, you’ll create a customer service problem, which can quickly turn into a publicity nightmare as word spreads about your inability to deliver.

 Copyright ©2011, 2009 Dino Eliadis